Mammut Neon Light 12 Review

 Overall, we don't find the Neon to be a great value.
 For a similar price (or less), climbers can buy a pack that's lighter or more durable or has better features, or some combination of those three.
 However, if you only carry a few things when multi-pitch climbing and you don't want to carry them on your harness and you avoid chimneys and you're a smaller person (so the pack fits better than others) it could be a reasonable value.

-The Mammut Neon Light 12 is a very small climbing pack.
+Mammut's Neon Light 12 is a very small climbing pack.
 It does well at long face climbs or cracks smaller than offwidths.
 It's quite comfortable, and for climbers with shorter torsos, the fit could be great.
 It has a lot of pockets for such a small pack, so it's a good choice if you just want to keep a few things well organized.

 — Ian McEleney